Siege of Amiens (1597): Background

 Spain under Philip II had intervened regularly in the Wars of Religion in favour of the Catholic League against the Huguenots, most notably in the siege of Paris (1590), the siege of Rouen (1591), and the Battle of Craon, in 1592.
 However, only in 1595 was war officially declared between the two countries by the new French king, Henry IV, who had converted to Catholicism and been received into Paris the year before to be crowned with popular support.
 From then on, the civil war began to turn against the hardliners of the Spanish-supported Catholic League, including two major royal French victories over the Spanish at Fontaine-Française and Ham, in 1595.
 The Spanish rebounded with a strong campaign over the next year, capturing Le Catelet, Doullens, Cambrai, Calais and Ardres.

-In 1597, Hernando Tello de Portocarrero, the Spanish governor of the town of Doullens, proposed a plan to Archduke Albert, sovereign of the Habsburg Netherlands, to take the capital of Picardy, Amiens, by surprise.
+In 1597, Hernando Tello de Portocarrero, the Spanish governor of the town of Doullens, proposed a plan to Albert of Austria, governor of the Habsburg Netherlands, to take the capital of Picardy, Amiens, by surprise.
 The Archduke agreed and saw the acquisition of Amiens as compensation for the recent defeat at Turnhout in Brabant by Anglo-Dutch forces led by Maurice of Nassau earlier in the year.
 He assigned 7,000 infantry and 700 cavalry to Governor Porto Carrero.
 The plan was to hide 500 infantry and horsemen in small groups close to the city.
 The Governor sent sixteen men dressed as peasants into the city and divided them into three groups.

 Spanish capture Amiens

 On the morning of 11 March, these men entered the Gate of Montrescu.
 The first group carried sacks of walnuts and apples, which "accidentally" capsized at the city gate.
 When French guards grabbed the nuts, the "peasants" produced pistols and overpowered the guards.
-One guard dropped the gates but it could not close because the "peasants" had unhitched a wagon filled with wood under it.
+One guard dropped the gates, but it could not close because the "peasants" had unhitched a wagon filled with wood under it.
 The 500 hidden Spanish infantry and cavalry timed it perfectly to storm into the city.
-With barely any resistance the city was soon under Spanish control.
+With barely any resistance, the city was soon under Spanish control.
 The people of Amiens still have the nickname walnut eaters after this incident.